 Relay

-If the Relay PHP extension is installed on your system, using it with Object Cache Pro is as easy as setting the client
+For much faster cache performance the Relay PHP extension can be used to store the cache data inside PHP’s shared memory pool.
+Using it with Object Cache Pro is as easy as changing the client

 configuration option.